albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 performed at the same test.

 Another important note is that the dynamic site had an average error rate of about 19%.
-The Heroku logs didn't show that anything was awry, so I don't know exactly what was causing the errors.
+The Heroku logs didn't indicate that anything was amiss, so I don't know exactly what was causing the errors.
 On the other hand, in all the trials the static site didn't return a single error!
 Already we can see that the new site is performing better and more consistently under heavy load.